Akshit6828/ecommerce-admin-dashboard-react/ecommerce-admin-dashboard/README.md

   - `BarChart`: For comparing projections vs. actuals.
   - `PieChart`: For showing total sales distribution.
   - `WorldMap`: For visualizing revenue by location.
-- **SCSS Styling**: Uses SCSS for styling with a well-organized structure including global variables and mixins.
+- **SCSS Styling**: Uses SCSS for styling with a well-organized structure including global variables.
 - **Lazy Loading**: Implements lazy loading for routes to improve initial load time.

 ## Technologies Used